 Record search charges

-- If only professional staff conducted the search, then search fees will accrue at the rate of $23.00 per 15 minutes for professional staff.
+- If professional staff conducted the search, then search fees will accrue at the rate of $23.00 per 15 minutes.

 - If a combination of clerical and professional staff conducted the search, then search fees will accrue at the basic pay rate plus 16% of the employee(s) who conducted the search.